abhilak/javascript-compiler/README.md

 - '!=' and '!==' mean the same thing, strict checking
 - '++' and '--' are not supported

-## Features Implemented till now

 # Usage
-- run python lexer.py <testFileName>
+- run python lexer.py -y <testFileName>

-# Build Instruction
-- lexer.py contains the token definitions
+## Tests
-    - the variable **lexer** stores the lexer
+- All the test files need to added under the tests folder
-    - to start lexing, we need to give **lexer** a string and call **lexer.token** for a token

 ## Dependencies
 - Python 2.7 and higher
 - [ply](https://github.com/dabeaz/ply)

-## Compiling and Building
-- The builds are only for a Linux compliant machine (preferably Ubuntu)
-- Use the makefile provided (instructions will be added as and when new components will be added)

-## Tests
-- All the test files need to added under the tests folder